Zakesde-prince/requirement-analysis/README.md

 Use case diagrams help visualize how users (actors) interact with a system.
 They show what functions (use cases) each user can perform.

 ![Use Case Diagram]( alx-booking-uc.png)
+## Acceptance Criteria

+Acceptance Criteria are the conditions that must be met for a feature to be considered "done" and acceptable to the client or product owner.

+They help ensure that the development team understands exactly what needs to be delivered.

+### Example: Checkout Feature – Acceptance Criteria

+- The user can add payment details and confirm a booking.
+- The system displays a success message after booking.
+- Booking details are saved in the database.
+- User receives a confirmation email within 1 minute.